What is Internal Implementation Disclosure?

 Internal Implementation Disclosure - Disclosure via robots.txt

-Most website owners use the robots.txt file to give instructions about their site to web robots; this is called The Robots Exclusion Protocol.
-When a robot wants to visit a page on the site it firsts checks for the existence of the robots.txt file and if found it looks inside to see if can access the intended URL.
+Most website owners use the robots.txt file to give instructions about their site to web robots, which is called The Robots Exclusion Protocol.
+When a robot wants to visit a page on the site, it first checks for the existence of the robots.txt file, and if found, it looks inside to see if it can access the intended URL.

 It is common practice to add certain resources to this file to prevent search engines from indexing sensitive areas of the site.
-While this is a good thing to do from the point of view of a good well-behaved search engine, in reality, you are telling any malicious hacker the location of areas on the site you want to be kept secret.
-This can include the URL to the administration areas, pages or directories to be kept private.
+While this is a good thing to do from the point of view of a good, well-behaved search engine, in reality, you are telling any malicious hacker the location of areas on the site that you want to keep secret.
+This can include the URL to the administration areas, pages, or directories to be kept private.

 An example robots.txt may look like this: